isHuman by lemma.id

 Stamp at the action

 The SDK's stamp() helper attaches a signed credential to any event your backend records.
-One line at checkout, one line at account creation.

 Verify offline